-Email marketing has become an essential part of every company’s marketing campaign, especially when there are more than 3.9 Billion active email users.
+Email copywriting has become an essential part of every company’s marketing campaign, especially when there are more than 3.9 Billion active email users.
 The task of promoting their business through emails is often handed out to freelance copywriters.

-As someone who has been shouldered with the responsibility of email marketing, it is very important to craft an irresistible email that entices people to click.
+As someone who has been shouldered with the responsibility of email copywriting and marketing, it is very important to craft an irresistible email that entices people to click.
 (Just for the record, a report by IBM says that 60% of email opens will occur from mobile devices, depending on the industry.)

 Your target audience is all that matters!